bazelbuild/bazelisk/README.md

 Bazelisk is a wrapper for Bazel.
 It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

-Bazelisk is currently not an official part of Bazel and is not tested or code reviewed as thoroughly as Bazel itself.
-It's a personal project that @philwo (a core contributor to Bazel) wrote in his free time.
-If users like it, we might merge it into the bazelbuild organization and make it an official tool.

 Some ideas how to use it:
 - Install it as the `bazel` binary in your PATH (e.g. /usr/local/bin).
 Never worry about upgrading Bazel to the latest version again.
 - Check it into your repository and recommend users to build your software via `./bazelisk.py build //my:software`.
 That way, even someone who has never used Bazel or doesn't have it installed can build your software.